akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 *\[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)\] ÷ (Cost of Each Higher Priced Proposal)*

-### Examples: Converting Cost to Points & Applying Preferences
+### Sec.
+6.15 Examples: Converting Cost to Points & Applying Preferences

 #### (a) Formula Used to Convert Cost to Points